This post was updated March 2016.

 The amount of stuff you can do with ground beef is pretty incredible.
 Even more incredible are the number of products on grocery store shelves that blast across their packaging, “Just add ground beef!”
 One of the more popular (and more prevalent in my childhood) is Manwich.

 I love Manwich (AKA: sloppy joes).
-They are delicious, sweet, and a little bit spicy, but honestly, I think the “just add ground beef!” way of life is seriously contributing to our country’s health issues.
+They are delicious, sweet, and a little bit spicy.
 I love meat as much as the next carnivore, but I think, as a country, we eat meat too frequently.
 The nutrients and minerals in red meat are great for you, but to get the benefits of those you only really need to eat one-three ounce serving of red meat every 7–10 days!
-I don’t know about you, but the last time I made sloppy joes, I had a lot more than three ounces.
-And I know most people have it more that 3-4 times a month.

-So where do that leave us if we want some sloppy without the cow?
+So where does that leave us if we want some plant-based sloppy joe?
 Lentils!

 The lentils really work perfectly for a ground beef substitute!
 They work especially well in highly flavored sauce dishes like this.
 Really, do you even taste the ground beef in sloppy joes?
 Or do you just taste the sloppy part?
 This is a super kid-friendly way to do Meatless Monday.
 Trust me, your family will love these!